cdk-cosmos/cosmos-blank-extension-cdk/README.md

     // ...
 ```

-> Note: The template comes with helper code to create a typical ECS service.
-This may be removed or customised.

 In [main.ts](bin/main.ts). instantiate the `AppSolarSystemStack` once for each Solar System in the Core that you want to deploy your application's resources to: